ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 Run the `_basic` project using the default settings.

-- You will create a report for the The Hague University of Applied Sciences (THUAS) with the default settings.
-The report is based on synthesized data from the bachelor’s Communication & Multimedia Design (CMD), and will be created in the `_basic` folder.
+- You will create a report for The Hague University of Applied Sciences (THUAS) with the default settings.
+The report is based on synthesized data from the bachelor’s Communication & Multimedia Design (CMD), and will be created in the `_basic` folder of your project.
 - The first time you create this report, it will take several minutes.
 - Once the rendering has finished, click on \_basic/index.html and choose `View in Web Browser`.
 The report will open in your default browser.
-- If you don’t see this file, click the refresh icon at the top right.
+- If you don’t see this file, click the refresh icon at the top right of the folder.
 If you still don’t see the report, check the console for any errors.
 - When you rerun the report, the output will be removed and a new report will be created.
-If you want to keep the output, copy the folder to a location outside of your project.
+If you want to keep the previously rendered output, copy the entire folder to a location outside of your project.

-**Follow these steps:**
+**To render the project, follow these steps:**

 Since the template has several dependencies, you must render the pages using the terminal.